GRAFT: Geometric Refinement and Fitting Transformer for Human Scene Reconstruction: Method

 \subsection{Iterative Interaction Transformer}

 Our model takes as input the current interaction state defined by the scene pointmap $\scene_s$ and human parameters $\hparams=\{\pose, \trans, \shape\}$ and predicts the \emph{interaction gradient}: a corrective $\dhparams=\{\Delta\pose, \Delta\trans, \Delta\shape\}$ with an additional uniform scale $s$ to compensate residual metric-scale mismatch from initialization.
+We predict $s$ explicitly since scale ambiguity dominates the mismatch; decoupling it from $\shape$ and $\trans$ simplifies the correction (Suppl.).
 We propose parameter- and data-efficient architecture design by leveraging (a) a \emph{compact HSI token representation} that captures localized 3D cues and (b) an \emph{efficient Geometry-Aware Cross-Attention mechanism} that grounds these cues in visual evidence.
 In each recurrent step, the model closes the loop by re-sampling metric spatial evidence from the scene, enabling precise contact resolution that single-pass methods fail to achieve.